-Purchasing a shed is a big decision.
-A shed can sit in your outdoor space for a decade or more.
-It's reasonable that you need all the information you can get before putting down your hard earned cash.
-There are three main types of sheds: wood, plastic, and metal.
+Purchasing a storage shed is a big decision, and you'll find that most storage sheds are sold as kits.
+But, there are three main types: wood shed kits, plastic shed kits, and metal shed kits.
+But, once assembled, a shed can sit in your outdoor space for a decade or more.
+It's reasonable that you need all the information you can get before putting down your har- earned cash.

 In this article, we will concentrate on wood sheds.
 You will learn everything you need to make an informed decision when the time comes.
 Wood sheds are strong, stylish, and customizable, but they aren't without their disadvantages.